ATuray77/flatiron-phase3-cli-project/README.md

     - The interaction between the database and the cli is enabled here.
     - Querying the database, a key feature of the cli is made possible by this import.
 [3] The 'get name' function is defined here.
 This handles the prompting to get user input of their name [4] The 'clear_screen' function defined here, handles the clearing of the screen when the cli.py is ran.
 This    function presents a cleared and uncluttered screen for user inputs
+[5] The 'get_car' function is defined and execued here.
+This handles the collects the user's input and retrieval of car information

 ## car.py
 [1] Builds out the cars table
     - the __repr__ function defines the structure of the output display